 Ramsey is located on the Anoka Sand Plain and, as the name implies, is dominated by primarily sandy soils.
 Sandy soils have low water holding capacity, so water used to irrigate yards quickly moves through the soil and out of the root zone area.
 Summer lawn watering in Ramsey almost triples water use to over five million gallons per day, making Ramsey one of the largest users of non-consumptive water in the metro.

 Demand for Water

 Groundwater provides a drinking water source and maintains stream flow, lake levels and wetlands.
-Searching for and identifying ways to maintain and replenish groundwater supplies are extremely important.
-As the water demand grows, Ramsey will start looking at alternative water supply sources and may need to explore using water from the Mississippi River for its domestic water supply.
+Searching for and identifying ways to maintain and replenish groundwater supplies is extremely important.
+As the water demand grows, Ramsey will start looking at alternative water sources and may need to explore using water from the Mississippi River for its domestic water supply.
 Visit the Minnesota DNR website for more groundwater information.